aerogear/aerogear-js-cookbook/push-api-unifiedpush-example/README.md

 #### Prerequisites

-* Chrome 42+
+* Chrome 42+ or Firefox 44+
 * AeroGear UnifiedPush server

 To make it workable you have to complete two steps:

-1. Set up your FCM/GCM Sender ID in manifest.json
+1. Set up your FCM/GCM Sender ID in manifest.json (if you test it in Google Chrome)
 2. Set up Variant-ID, Variant-Secret and URL for your AeroGear UnifiedPush Server instance in main.js

 For this sample you will need to run a local web server.
 You may already have your own setup for this.
 Otherwise open a terminal window, navigate to the current directory and run the following Python command to start a server: